Subleading Microstate Counting in the Dual to Massive Type IIA: Numerical evidence for behavior in the index

 These individual terms correspond to the contributions from the Jacobian factor, the chiral multiplets and the vector multiplet, respectively.
 Either the full index or its components can then be evaluated using the numerical solution for the eigenvalues.
 Note that the $N!$ term is the dimension of the Weyl group and is canceled by summing over the permutations of the eigenvalues $\{u_i\}$.

 The numerical results are presented for genus zero; while it is straightforward to extend the results to higher genus, little additional information is obtained in doing so.
+Similarly, given the explicit form in which the magnetic fluxes $n_a$ enter in the index we consider results for vanishing fluxes.
 We start with the full index, which can be expanded in powers of $N$:

 Here $f_0$ is the leading order contribution given by (\ref{eq:lZlo}) with $k=1$.
 The remaining coefficients, $h_i$, are functions of $\Delta_a$ and the magnetic charges $\mathfrak n_a$, with the dependence on the latter being at most linear, as evident from (\ref{eq:Zparts}).
 The actual fit is a linear least squares fit to the numerical data with the known leading order term $f_0N^{5/3}$ subtracted out.
 In addition to the entries in (\ref{Eq:fit-tot}), we allow for inverse powers of $N$ of the form $N^{-\ell/3}$ for $\ell=1,\ldots,6$, as they are potentially important, especially near the lower limit of $N=100$.
 The result for several values of $\{\Delta_a\}$ are collected in Table~\ref{tbl:tot}.
 Our key observation is that the coefficient $h_4$ of $\log N$ is approximately independent of the chemical potentials and agrees at the $10^{-4}$ level with